roboncode/clean-architecture/README.md

 # Clean Architecture and Test Driven Development (TDD) using TypeScript

-Examples on how to use Clean Architecture in applications using TypeScript.
+Clean Architecture is an architecture design developed by [Robert C. Martin (Uncle Bob)](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+You will find many articles talking about the theory and concepts behind Clean Architecture.
+How you choose to apply these concepts is then up to the softare architect.
+You will see in [this article](https://www.freecodecamp.org/news/a-quick-introduction-to-clean-architecture-990c014448d2/), how many interpretations of this model there can be.

+With all this theory, there are not many good examples on how to apply this a real-world TypeScript project.
+I feel like its similar to learning music theory without knowing how to play an instrument.
+This project demonstrates how to use Clean Architecture with best practices applied in a real-world example.

 ![Clean Architecture Diagram](./images/clean_architecture.jpeg)

-## What does the applications do?
+## What does the application do?

-The applications fetch number trivia from [Numbers API](http://numbersapi.com/#42) when connected to the internet (online).
+The application fetches number trivia from [Numbers API](http://numbersapi.com/#42) when connected to the internet (online).
 If the application detects a network connection is no longer present (offline), it will fetch the last trivia from a local cache.
 You can fetch trivia from a number you provide or a random number provided by the API.
 Because this project was build using Clean Architecture, applications representing the Presentation layer can be built using framework.
-Applications built using [React.js](https://reactjs.org/) and [Vue.js](https://vuejs.org/) are provided.
+Applications are built using [React.js](https://reactjs.org/) and [Vue.js](https://vuejs.org/) are provided.

 ![Application Example](./images/app_example.png)